 Present and Future:

 In the longer term, I am currently serving as General Editor of the Routledge Encyclopedia of Modernism online: a comprehensive scholarly and educational resource with entries on all aspects of modernism across the arts, a wide temporal period, and around the world.
-It will be supplemented by the SSHRC-funded Linked Modernisms Project, which will use advanced RDF and Linked Open Data methods to created a faceted searching interface for the REM.
-An open-access resource, it will put a huge amount of data concerning global modernism across the arts in the public domain, rendering it accessible to anyone with an interest in using it for scholarly purposes.
+It is supplemented by the SSHRC-funded Linked Modernisms Project, which uses advanced RDF and Linked Open Data methods to created a faceted searching interface for the REM.
+An open-access resource, Linked Modernisms will put a huge amount of data concerning global modernism across the arts in the public domain, rendering it accessible to anyone with an interest in using it for scholarly purposes.
+The REM/Linked Modernisms are both slated for soft launches in the fall of 2015, with full public launches in the spring of 2016.

 Finally, I am the Principal Investigator of the $2.2 million Modernist Versions Project, a digital humanities research project with activities devoted to generating data from modernist literary texts, devising novel methodologies for versioning texts that exist in multiple witnesses, developing tools for such work, and producing digital editions of modernist novels.
 The MVP received a Partnership Development Grant from SSHRC in 2012.
 I am an associated researcher with the Electronic and Textual Cultures Lab (ETCL) at UVic.

-I have published a monograph on Joseph Conrad, Conrad and Empire (Missouri, 2004); and articles and reviews in Conradiana, Modern Fiction Studies, ARIEL, Studies in Canadian Literature, Canadian Literature, and Cultural Critique.
-Most recently I have edited Modernism and Theory (Routledge, 2009).
+In the last couple of years I have co-edited (with my erstwhile PhD student Tara Thomson) two novels by Dorothy Richardson – Pointed Roofs and The Tunnel – for the Broadview Literary Texts Series.
+I have also edited Modernism and Theory (Routledge, 2009).
+I have also published a monograph on Joseph Conrad, Conrad and Empire (Missouri, 2004); and articles and reviews in Conradiana, Modern Fiction Studies, ARIEL, Studies in Canadian Literature, Canadian Literature, and Cultural Critique.